Are German Shepherds Good Family Dogs?

 • Neutral-location introductions

-Is a German Shepherd a Good First Dog?
+German Shepherd as First Dog?

 This breed requires: